jentery/routledgeCompanionMSDH/projects.md

 Play the Past: “[A] student-directed field trip experience supported by technology.
 Students use iPods to explore the Then Now Wow exhibit.”
 See www.education.mnhs.org/playthepast.

 Play Your Place: An online game designed by Ruth Catlow and Mary Flanagan.
-“The free software, that enables anyone to draw, make and play their own platform game levels, developed with Soda was first published to Github October 2013.”
+“The free software, that enables anyone to draw, make and play their own platform game levels, developed with Soda was first published to Github [in] October 2013.”
 See www.localplay.org.uk.

 Political TV Ad Archive: “This site provides a searchable, viewable, and shareable online archive of 2016 political TV ads, married with fact-checking and reporting citizens can trust.”
 See www.politicaladarchive.org.